Your Guide to Choosing the Perfect Drapes for Every Aesthetic

 Often characterized by shades of white and blue and woven accents like rattan or wicker — it’s an aesthetic so calming you can practically hear the ocean waves.

-For this style, I like to keep my choice of drapery also very light and airy — so a lightweight linen or cotton curtain, even without a lining, are my usual choices.
+For this style, I also like to keep drapery very light and airy — so a lightweight linen or cotton curtain, even without a lining, are my usual choices.
 My go-to selections from TWOPAGES for coastal rooms are the Liz, Patti, Freya or Masha.

-I also LOVE to layer TWOPAGES products —the Liz Linen with the Scandia sheers, or the Patti Linen with the Woven Bamboo shades are some of my favorite combinations.
+I also LOVE to layer TWOPAGES products —the Liz Linen with the Scandina sheers, or the Patti Linen with the Woven Bamboo shades are some of my favorite combinations!

 I truly hope these recommendations serve as a helpful guide when choosing the best style curtains/drapes for your space!
 I’d also like to note that these recommendations are based entirely on aesthetic styles of window treatments — and do not take into consideration light/sound blocking or temperature control elements that may also factor into your choice of fabrics and linings.
 But whatever your window treatment needs, TWOPAGES’ wide array of extremely customizable options makes it very easy to get the curtains that are just right for you!